FTChinese/reprint/README.md

 * **update_time**
 Unix time stamp of when the story is last updated or edited.
 Sometimes a story might be updated months after it is first published.
 In this case, you might want to display something like "Published on Jan 1st, 2021, updated at 13:30PM Aug 30th, 2021".
 * **image**
 The image url of the story.
-If you don't have authorization of the image, this will be empty.
-In that case, you might need to find a story image using your own authorized image service, such as Getty Image.
+You might not have the legal authorization to use the image, in which case the image field will be empty and you might need to find a story image using your own authorized image service, such as Getty Image.
+The image might be very large.
+So it is recomended that you use some kind of image service on your server side so that you can serve the exact size of image files that your end-users needed.

 #### How to access the detail info?
 We'll share the access url and token later, after completing the legal process.